SuchithraChandrasekaran/sprintsynapse-chrome-ai/README.md

 AI-Powered Sprint Intelligence for Agile Teams

 ## Overview
 SprintSynapse is a Chrome extension that brings AI-powered sprint analysis directly to your Jira workflow.
-By leveraging Chrome's built-in AI capabilities, it provides instant insights, identifies blockers, and generates reports while keeping all your data locally processed for maximum security and privacy.
+By leveraging Chrome's built-in AI capabilities, it provides instant insights, and generates reports while keeping all your data locally processed for maximum security and privacy.

 ## Features
 - **Smart Sprint Analysis**: Real-time sprint progress analytics and forecasting
-- **Blocker Detection**: Early identification of potential impediments
 - **Automated Reporting**: Generate stakeholder-ready updates instantly
-- **Multi-language Support**: Translate content directly within Jira
 - **Content Optimization**: Improve clarity and professionalism of sprint documentation
 - **Privacy-First Design**: All AI processing occurs on-device using Chrome's local models